welel/ask-website/README.md

 1. Clone or download the repository.

-2. Create virtual enviroment and install requrements from `requirements.txt`.
+2. Create virtual environment and install requirements from `requirements.txt`.

 3. Make migrations and migrate.